Naereen/web-sphinx/ga.en.rst

 .. note:: This short page is focusing on Google Analytics

-   For more informations, it might be useful to consult first one of these pages:
+   For more information, it might be useful to consult first one of these pages:
     * `en.wikipedia.org/wiki/Google_Analytics <https://en.wikipedia.org/wiki/Google_Analytics>`_,
     * `www.google.com/analytics <https://www.google.com/analytics/>`_.

 .. note:: This short page is also focusing on Sphinx

-   Therefore, for more informations, it might be useful to have in mind how Sphinx works, and in particular how to use HTML templating support `sphinx-doc.org/templating.html <http://sphinx-doc.org/templating.html>`_.
+   Therefore, for more information, it might be useful to have in mind how Sphinx works, and in particular how to use HTML templating support `sphinx-doc.org/templating.html <http://sphinx-doc.org/templating.html>`_.